fetaro/rbatch/README.md

 # Raise Exception
 #
-#   Default : false
+#   Default is false.
-#
 #   If command exit status is not 0, raise exception.
 #
 #cmd_raise : true
 #cmd_raise : false